AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

   <img src="../diagrams/manual-news-event-extraction.png" alt="drawing" width="600"/>
 </p>

-We would like to build automatic ways to filter the raw stream of events to only contain news that is relevant to us.
+Therefore, we would like to build automatic ways to filter the raw stream of events to only contain news that is relevant to us.
 One way of filtering is to use machine learning models for text classification, and to only **subscribe** to certain labels that are assigned by our models.
 Note that this is related to following particular topics on sites such as Google News, with the important distinction that we do not want to miss any events of a certain type.
 In other words, we are not building a recommender system,